m2marcelo/countries/README.md

 getting more details for the country and pick the country based on the user's current location.

+## Design

+I am not a good designer, so I made it simple, my choice for simple colors is just to make the app clean.

 ## Rest API

 The app is retrieving data from: